genzellab/CBD/Acute/README.md

 - _brain_regions_ : Not bandpassed.
 Just downsampled to 600 Hz.
 The downsampled data was added to this folder and renamed with the Rat ID number to allow use of for-loops.
 Important: These channels contain artifacts which are removed later in the pipeline.
 So they are not "clean".
 - _sleepstates_ : This folder contains the sleep stages labels from the PCA scorer.
 The files were renamed with the Rat ID.
 - _detections_ : Created by Victor.
 Results from running ```detection_sw_r_swr_cswr.m``` which is explained below.
 - _processed_data_ : Contains the aligned matrices per brain region.
+Note: The HPC data was filtered.
+HPC pyra (90-200Hz) and HPCbelow (2-20Hz).

 Scripts: